hazbo/simpletags/README.md

 ## Description

-Simpletags is exactly what it sounds like...a simple way to use tags in your PHP application.
+Simpletags is exactly what it sounds like... a simple way to use tags in your PHP application.
 This allows you to have tags that look like this:

     {something:other}
     {date format="m/d/Y"}